 The Buddy Behaviors Card and Bossy Behaviors Card can be used for students to write their ideas on.
 What does a Buddy Behavior look like?
 What does a Bossy Behavior look like?
 Laminate these posters and use a dry erase marker for years of re-use!

 I hope you and your students enjoy this fun activity!
-Click Here or on any of the pictures above to go to the download.
+Click Here or on any of the pictures above to sign up for The Teacher’s Lounge to get this download and all of my other weekly freebies.

 Thanks So Much and Happy Teaching!